 The measurement range for O2 is 0 - 25% volume.
 With the optional splash guard installed, both enclosures are water tight (IP54 rated) and will withstand water spray or wash down applications.

-If Ozone is used to disinfect the bottles and equipment there should be an cGas Detector with an Ozone sensor mounted 6 in / 15 cm from the floor in the bottling area.
+If Ozone is used to disinfect the bottles and equipment there should be a cGas Detector with an Ozone sensor mounted 6 in / 15 cm from the floor in the bottling area.

-The QCC Quad Channel Controller with a top mounted strobe should be mounted outside the fermentation room entry door.
-It will interface with both cGas Detectors and will display the target gas levels for viewing prior to entering the rooms.
-The QCC is pre-programmed and field adjustable.
-Functions that can be set include relay assignment, time delays, logic control, sensor types and ranges, alarm set points, etc. There is a 4-line x 20 character backlit LCD display that actively scrolls through the programmed channels and displays the gas name, concentration and alarm status.
-The QCC should be configured to set off alarms and activate the exhaust ventilation system, shut down the chillers or other alarm procedures as appropriate when a leak is detected.
-The QCC can accept inputs from up to 4 transmitters, using either an analog (4 - 20 mA) signal and/or Modbus® RS-485 digital communication, making it the ideal central controller for any additional gas detectors that may be needed throughout the winery.
+The FCS Flexible Control System controller with a top mounted strobe should be mounted outside the door of the fermentation room.
+It will be connected to all cGas Detectors and will display the target gas levels for viewing prior to entering the rooms.
+The FCS is pre-programmed and field adjustable, offering 4 dry contact relays, priority settings, logic control, including time of day, data logging, audible alarm and a full colour, resistive touch screen.
+The FCS should be configured to set off alarms and activate the exhaust ventilation system, shut down the equipment or other alarm procedures as appropriate when a CO2 or O3 leak is detected or oxygen levels are deficient.
+The FCS accepts analog (4 - 20 mA) signal and Modbus® RS-485 digital communication, making it the ideal central controller for any additional gas detectors that may be needed throughout the winery.
 The cGas Detector CO2 transmitter is available with analog output (CGAS-A-CO2-5%) or Modbus output (CGAS-D-CO2-5%).